mugdhabajjuri/neighborhood-map-project/README.md

      1. Download or clone the repo.
      2. OPen the `index.html` file in your browser.
      3. Internet connection is required.
+     4. Click on the hamburger icon to view the list of places.
 ## references
      1. [GooglemapsDocumentation](https://developers.google.com/maps/documentation/javascript/tutorial)
      2. [Knockoutjstutorial](http://knockoutjs.com/documentation/introduction.html)